seanpsexton/misc/ASCIIArt/Readme.md

 You can change the character set used by changing **AscArt.OutputCharSet**.
 As an experiment, you can try **OutputCharSetAlternate**.
 The characters in the char sets should be in order of decreasing "brightness".

+## Displaying

+For best results
+* Display as black text on white background
+* Use a fixed-pitch font
+* Make containing window wide enough to see the whole image

 ## Example

 <pre>